eda-labs/vscode-eda/README.md

    - View or reject deviations

 3. **Transactions**
-   - Browse the last 50 transactions streamed from EDA.
+   - Browse the most recent transactions streamed from EDA (50 by default).
+     Use the **Set Transaction Limit** action in the Transactions view to adjust how many are loaded.
+The extension will restart the stream and reload the initial transaction list when you change the limit.
    - View detailed information for a transaction directly from the EDA API.

 4. **Pod Actions**